someniatko/DoctrineRestDriver/README.md

 #Examples

+Need some more examples?
+Here they are.

-## Using a REST API as persistent storage
+## Using a REST API as doctrine database backend
 Imagine you want to build an application that just acts like a REST API's client.
 - The REST API has the URL http://www.circle.ai/api/v1
-- It is secured by Basic HTTP Authentication
+- It is secured by HTTP Authentication
 - The username is Circle, the password is mySecretPassword
 - Let's say the REST API itself persists users
 - One user is actually stored in the database